 4. Admire the Saiho-ji Moss temple

 The Saiho-ji temple in Kyoto is another World Heritage Site.
 The area was turned into a temple by the Buddhist monk Gyoki in the Nara Period.
-Especially the gardens of the temple as special, as approximately 120 different moss grow inside of the temple compound.
+Especially the gardens of the temple are special, as approximately 120 different moss grow inside of the temple compound.
 The moss covers the ground like a lush green carpet.
 Hence, the nickname “moss temple”.

 5. Walk through the Arashiyama Bamboo Grove